WakeRealityDev/Thunderstrike/README.md

 5. On the RemoteSimpleActivity there are two green TextView 'buttons' at the top (labeled LaunchA / B), press one to instruct Thunderword to load one of the datafiles you setup in step 2.
 You can press these buttons at any time to force Thunderword to restart the interpreter (it will end the story and start the story data file provided).
 6. You should start to get JSON and game story data to appear on your screen shortly after pressing the LaunchA TextView.

-This is primitive in user interface and is intended to demonstrate the techniques for interfacing with Thunderword engines via JSON / Broadcasts.
+This is primitive in user interface and is intended to demonstrate the techniques for interfacing to Thunderword engines via JSON sharing / Broadcasts.
 What to look for in this source code:

 1. AndroidManifest.xml has the strings you need for broadcast receiving the JSON in your own apps.
 2. The sendBroadcast intent for instructing Thunderword to open your story data file.
 3. The Engine State codes to know if Thunderword has shut down your story
 4. Use of GreenRobot EventBus 3.0 for changing of threads and passing data into the activity (this is not required in any way, but is how this Thunderstrike app was coded). https://github.com/greenrobot/EventBus
 5. Uses only the built-in JSONObject / JSONArray parsing.
 Your own app could use higher performance libraries if you wish (Android community has several options for JSON processing).
+6. The sample does not process Glk windows, timers, graphics and barely processes input.
+That's the JSON programming work you would do.
+Thunderword knows how to do these on it's own, but the whole point of this Thunderstrike app is for you to have the liberty to work with the raw JSON and present it as you see best.
+7. The two stories I tested Thunderstrike with are "Rover's Day Out" and "Counterfeit Monkey", both can be downloaded here: http://ifdb.tads.org/
-6.  ... more tips & observations to come ....
+8.  ... more tips & observations to come ....

 From here on out, it's up to you how to make best use of the JSON that is being provided to your app.